AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 >[!IMPORTANT]
 >
->The information in this article applies only for those customers that have managed their resources in the Legacy Resource Planning areas of `Adobe Workfront`.
-All information about the legacy resource management tools mentioned in this article refers only to `Adobe Workfront Classic`.
-Legacy Resource Management is a deprecated feature and will be removed from `Workfront`.
+>The information in this article applies only for those customers that have managed their resources in the Legacy Resource Planning areas of Adobe Workfront.
+All information about the legacy resource management tools mentioned in this article refers only to Adobe Workfront Classic.
+Legacy&nbsp;Resource Management is a deprecated feature and will be removed from Workfront.

 ## Deprecation of the legacy resource management tools